titadone/samples/policies/custom-email-verifcation-displaycontrol/Brevo.md

 1. On the Overview page, select **Identity Experience Framework**.
 1. Select **Policy Keys** and then select **Add**.
 1. For **Options**, choose **Manual**.
 1. Enter a **Name** for the policy key.
-For example, `sendinblueAPIKey`.
+For example, `brevoAPIKey`.
 The prefix `B2C_1A_` is added automatically to the name of your key.
 1. In **Secret**, enter your API key that you previously recorded.
 1. For **Key usage**, select **Signature**.
 1. Select **Create**.

-## Create Sendinblue template
+## Create Brevo template

-With a Sendinblue account created and Sendinblue API key stored in an Azure AD B2C policy key, create a Sendinblue [transactional email template](https://help.sendinblue.com/hc/en-us/articles/360000946299-Create-customize-transactional-email-templates).
+With a Brevo (legacy Sendinblue) account created and Brevo API key stored in an Azure AD B2C policy key, create a Brevo [transactional email template](https://help.brevo.com/hc/en-us/articles/360000946299-Create-customize-transactional-email-templates).

-1. On the Sendinblue site, open the [templates](https://my.sendinblue.com/camp/lists/template) page and select **New Template**.
+1. On the Brevo site, open the [templates](https://https://my.brevo.com/camp/lists/template) page and select **New Template**.
 1. Enter a unique template name like `Verification email`
 1. Enter `Verify your e-mail address` for the subject line (you can customize that later)
 1. select **Next Step**.